 Healthcare is hiring.
 If your skill set includes outstanding communication skills and an exceptional eye for detail, combined with an interest in medical terminology, you could have a rewarding career as a medical credentialing specialist.

-As a result of the 2010 Affordable Care Act (ACA), the number of people in the U.S. with health insurance has increased.
 As more people enter the healthcare system, payers and providers have to keep up with the growing workload.
 In addition to needing more medical practitioners, there’s a demand for skilled administrative staff.

 What does a medical credentialing specialist do?

 Medical credentialists are employed by healthcare organizations such as hospitals, group practices and ambulatory care service providers, as well as credentialing agencies.
 These administrative specialists’ job is to verify that the professional training, certifications and licensing of healthcare professionals, which need to be renewed periodically, are up to date and in compliance with state and federal regulations.
 Credentialing specialists also ensure that any services provided by medical facilities meet the required standards as set by state and federal government agencies.